edbirmingham/network/README.md

   * Goto the Repositories link in Cloud9 IDE
   * Select "Clone to edit" on *your* fork of Network.
     * Note, you may see two options for Network.
 One is "edbirmingham/network", which you do not want to select.
 The other is "*your name*/network" which is the correct repository to select.
+    * Enter a workspace name, network will probably be fine.
+    * Enter a description.
+    * Choose the Rails Ruby template.
+    * Click the Create a workspace button.
   * Cloud9 will soon display the development environment.
   * In the bash tab (bottom of the screen), setup a git remote to the main project:
   ```